weaverwhale/bun-vector-mcp/README.md

 - 🚀 Built with Bun for maximum performance
 - 📊 SQLite-based storage using `bun:sqlite`
-- 🤖 Local embeddings with `@xenova/transformers` (no API keys needed)
-- 🧠 Local LLM for RAG (Retrieval-Augmented Generation)
+- 🤖 Transformers or AI SDK integration with support for multiple providers
 - 📄 PDF and text file support
 - 🔍 Semantic search via cosine similarity
 - 🛡️ Fully type-safe with TypeScript